markodufala/ultrasonic-music/README.md

 where L is the distance, T is the time between the emission and reception, and C is the sonic speed the value is multiplied                                                                                           by 1/2 because T is the time for go-and-return distance.

+**How does project work?**
+We use the distance detection of the sensor to set up different musical notes.
+So if there is an obstruction at 4 cm it plays one note, and a different note if the obstruction is at 10 cm.
+Doing this, we can get an octave of notes, which we play using an obstruction.
+The trigger pin sends out a pulse, and the echo pin receives its echo from the object.
+They work in unison to determine the time taken to return.
+We then convert this time into distance.

+These are the notes and their ideal distances from the sensor.
+You can be off by half a centimeter while actually playing.

+• e4 - 5cm
+• d4# - 9cm
+• b3 - 13cm
+• d4 - 17cm
+• c4 - 21cm
+• a3- 25cm
+• d3 - 29cm
+• f3 - 33cm